 Of course, to discover an even older part of Greece, we have to go back a loooong way.
-That’s right – back to toga land; ancient Athens.
+That’s right – back to toga land, ancient Athens.

 The Philosophy of Athens

-I purposely don’t want to go too much into detail about a lot of the incredibly surprising information I learned thank to my Be a Greek tour guide (who was WONDERFUL).
+I purposely don’t want to go too much into detail about a lot of the incredibly surprising information I learned thanks to my Be a Greek tour guide (who was WONDERFUL).
 I think it’s important people take the tour – or look certain people up – themselves.